HampshireCS/cs143-Spring2012/homeworks/hw04/README.md

 -----------------------------

  1. Keep getting a number from the input until it is a multiple of 3.
- 2. Print a countdown from n to 0 by threes
+ 2. Print a countdown from n to 0 by threes.
+See example below.
+ 3. Get another number, if it is a multiple of 3, countdown by threes again.
+If it is not a multiple of 3 but is even, countdown by twos.
+Otherwise just countdown by one.

 ```
 Example:
    9...